mikwielgus/topola/INSTALL.md

 Topola's GUI application can be built to and run in a Web browser using [Trunk](https://trunkrs.dev/).
-If you have [cargo-binstall](https://github.com/cargo-bins/cargo-binstall) on your system, you can install Trunk from binary with:
+If you have [cargo-binstall](https://github.com/cargo-bins/cargo-binstall) on your system, you can install Trunk from binary with

     cargo binstall trunk

-or you can build it from the source via:
+Alternatively, you can build Trunk from source by running

     cargo install trunk

-To build and open Topola in your browser, run:
+To build and open Topola in your browser, run

     trunk serve